-Telstra in Australia launched its 5G service at the end of May 2019 as it had switched on over 200 5G sites since August 2018.
-The 5G service covers 10 cities to date, including parts of Melbourne, Sydney, Canberra, Brisbane, Adelaide, Perth, Hobart, Launceston, Toowoomba, and the Gold Coast.
-25 additional cities will be lighted in the next 12 months including the major regional cities in Australia.
+Telstra Australia launched its 5G service on the 3.6 GHz band at the end of May 2019 as it had switched on over 200 5G sites since August 2018.
+The 5G service was available in over 10 cities, including parts of Melbourne, Sydney, Canberra, Brisbane, Adelaide, Perth, Hobart, Launceston, Toowoomba, and the Gold Coast.
+Twenty-five additional cities should be covered before end-June 2020 including the major regional cities in Australia.
+However, the operator announced it is ahead of its target and 5G services are now available in 47 cities across the country.